bobfraser1/packer-alpine/README.md

 Further customization is possible by overriding other variables, or editing `alpine.json` or `http/answers`.

-## Vagrant Ready
+## Vagrant Support

 [Vagrant](https://vagrantup.com) is not required to build the image.
 However, the image can easily be turned into a [Vagrant Base Box](https://www.vagrantup.com/docs/boxes/base).
+See the [vagrant](vagrant/README.md) section for more details.

+These Vagrant boxes are also available on [Vagrant Cloud](https://app.vagrantup.com/bobfraser1).